xinyuc8645/sep11-freedom-project/blog/entry03.md

 ```js
 Phaser.Actions.SetAlpha(objects, 0.5, 0, 5);
 ```
 You can see that this code, nowhere does it directly say index.
-However there is something that needs clarifiying.
+However there is something that needs clarifying.
 That is: inside the parameter when passing action of an phaser.
 There are key components: array name, value, step, index, and direction.
 In the example above array name = objects, value = 0.5 (for transparent), 0 = step, and 2 is the index.
 What this this means?
 It means that the transparent change will only apply to the objects within the array starting from 6 not include 0, 1, 2, 3, 4, and 5
 And also small detail, technically this code does work, it's just that in this case there is only 5 sprites, meaning if it were to run the code, nothing would be affected since there isn't an sprite after 5
 ### Direction